Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Introduction

 \subsection{{\cite{VanMeursPeletierPozar22}}: charged particles and the limit $n \to \infty$}

 In \cite{VanMeursPeletierPozar22} the starting point is the interacting particle system formally given by

-where $n \geq 2$ is the number of particles, $\bx := (x_1, \ldots, x_n)$ are the particle positions in $\R$, and $\bb := (b_1, \ldots, b_n)$ are the particle charges in $\{-1,+1\}$.
-One can think of the particles as being electrically charged, i.e.\ particles repel or attract depending on their charges, and the interaction force is the nonlocal and singular Coulomb force.
+subject to an initial condition, where $n \geq 2$ is the number of particles, $\bx := (x_1, \ldots, x_n)$ are the particle positions in $\R$, and $\bb := (b_1, \ldots, b_n)$ are the particle charges in $\{-1,+1\}$.
+One can think of the particles as being electrically charged, i.e.\ particles repel or attract depending on their charges.
 The evolution can be though of as the overdamped limit of Newtonian point masses.

 Figure \ref{fig:trajs} illustrates the particle dynamics.
-The most intricate feature is that particles can collide in finite time.
+The most intricate feature is that particle collision occur in finite time.
 At a collision the right-hand side in \eqref{Pn:vMPP} is not defined.
-In order to show how to overcome this with the `annihilation rule', it is instructive to consider first the case of two particles ($n=2$) with opposite charge.
+In order to show how to overcome this with the `annihilation rule', it is instructive to consider first the case of $n=2$ particles with opposite charges.
 Then,

 is a solution to \eqref{Pn:vMPP} until the collision time $\tau = \frac12$.
 The trajectories form a parabola when drawn as in Figure \ref{fig:trajs}.
-Also for general $n$ it seems that the shape of trajectories shortly before collisions are approximately parabolic, but there is no sufficient evidence in \cite{VanMeursPeletierPozar22} to make this rigorous.
-The main difficulty is that collisions are not restricted to $2$ particles; Figure \ref{fig:trajs} illustrates collisions between three particles, and it seems to be possible that any number of particles can collide at the same space-time point.
+Also for general $n$ it seems that the shape of trajectories shortly before collisions are approximately parabolic, but there is no sufficient evidence in \cite{VanMeursPeletierPozar22} to guarantee this.
+The main difficulty is that collisions are not restricted to $2$ particles; Figure \ref{fig:trajs} illustrates collisions between three particles, and it seems to be possible that any number of particles can collide with each other.

 Next we formally describe how collisions are resolved by the annihilation rule and how the particle dynamics are continued after collisions.
 Whenever a pair of particles with opposite charge collide, they are removed from the system.
 The remaining particles continue to evolve by the system of ODEs \eqref{Pn:vMPP}.
 The removal of pairs is done sequentially.
 As a consequence, not all colliding particles are necessarily removed; at any $3$-particle collision, for instance, one particle survives.